Glossary TermApril 20, 2024

 • Fewer people interested at higher prices

-Trading action: Take profits, tighten stops, don't buy the breakout
+Trade action: Take profits, tighten stops, do not buy the breakout

 Example 3: The Volume Pump